Can You Get Full Coverage on a Rebuilt Title? – Salvage Car Insurance

 • Provide photos and videos of the car before and after the rebuild.

-• A driver may need to provide the repair estimate in some cases and break down (this should include all damages and repairs that the vehicle has undergone).
+• In some cases, a driver may need to provide the repair estimate and breakdown (this should include all damages and repairs that the vehicle has undergone).

 • Documents that serve as proof that the vehicle has been completely repaired.